-In the last year, the Chemistry Department, thanks to the Leighty funds for equipment modernization, has acquired over \$87,000 worth of new equipment that will be used in our curriculum and in research.
-While we greatly appreciate these acquisitions, we want the university to understand that ongoing maintenance and upkeep is a significant investment, too.
-In order for the Department to continue to "deliver on the promise of education" and deliver a high quality program to our students, the level of annual support from the university must dramatically increase.
+While we greatly appreciate the support of the university in recent years to enable us to acquire new instruments, we want the university to understand that ongoing maintenance and upkeep is a significant investment, too.
+In order for the Department to continue to deliver on the promise of education and deliver a high quality program to our students, the level of annual support from the university must dramatically increase.